Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 1. Beneficial Nematodes

-This is a popular eco-friendly method to control grubs in your vegetable garden, flower beds, and lawns.
-Beneficial nematodes actively seek out these soil-dwelling pests.
+Beneficial nematodes are a popular, eco-friendly way to control grubs in your vegetable garden, flower beds, and lawns.
+They search for soil-dwelling pests and kill them.

-You can buy beneficial nematodes for grubs online or at certain garden centers.
-Soak them in water on the sponge they come on.
+You can buy beneficial nematodes online or at specific garden centers.
+Soak them in water on the sponge on which they come.

 2. Soap and Water